xml/redux-promise/README.md

 * improves user-experience and reduces network traffic by avoiding repeated requests for the same data
 * lets you make full use of the promise API for monitoring operations

 We're also solving for one more detail: in the handler method we use in reducers, we're not only caching the promise so you can chain it, we're also providing an indication of the status of the operation which you can inspect synchronously.
-(Somehow, the ability to do this was left entirely out of the ES6 promise spec, so it needs to be added.)
+(Somehow, the ability to do this was left entirely out of the ES6 promise spec, so it needs to be added.
+Note that if you use a library like Bluebird in lieu of native promises, you not solve this particular problem, but you also gain better performance, better error-handling, et al. Bluebird should be fully compatible with this library.)

 ## Usage